csaw68/4180_project/README.md

 ## The web page should explain the project idea, provide instructions, code, and hardware setups
-# Hand Gesture Controlled Robot
+# Hand Gesture Controlled Robot through OpenCV and an IoT Webserver
 ECE 4180 Final Project

 insert image of robot - look more legit